Breath of Fresh Air with Solid JS and Fable.Solid

 The Struggle

-every time immutably and rerendering that leaf and all the parents of that leaf.
+Fable + Elmish struggle when you are developing large-scale applications or quite complicated applications from a UI point of view.
+You pass the dispatch everywhere to update your state.
+The state is always immutable—it's a great thing to have—but never forget JavaScript is single-threaded, and updating the global state in a very nested object is a costly affair.
+Think if you are filling up forms deep down in the UI where you need to update the state for every keystroke you make.
+Then it will update a.b.c.d.e.f every time immutably and rerender that leaf and all its parents.
 Similar things happen for complex recursive UI.
-It works but there will be a hit on performance and also development experience.
-Rendering and passing dispatch everywhere is not that good of an experience as well.
-Here, even if you skip the ELM and stay true to react, then there is an issue of prop drilling.
-Third-party state management comes with a cost of maintaining F# bindings, and if we go for context then it will update the whole tree of UI when the state changes, so there is costing on performance.
+It works, but there will be a hit on performance and developer experience.
+Rendering and passing dispatch everywhere is not that great of an experience either.
+Here, even if you skip the ELM and stay true to React, there is the issue of prop drilling.
+Third-party state management comes with a cost of maintaining F# bindings, and if we go for context, then it will update the whole tree of UI when the state changes, so there's a cost on performance.

-The above case will never arise for a simple application, but if a project is developed in F# then simple is out of the question in most cases.
+The above case will never arise for a simple application, but if a project is developed in F#, then simple is out of the question in most cases.

 The Alfonso Garcia-Caro Answer